-In this space, disability is any illness or mental, physical, or sensory impairment that results in someone living their life differently than they would if they didn’t have that impairment or limitation.
+In this space, disability is any illness or mental, physical, or sensory impairment that results in someone living their life differently than they would if they didn’t have that impairment or illness.

 A Short Glossary of Terms

-Some terms and abreviations you might find in these pages:
+Some terms and abbreviations you might find in these pages: